by guest author Neal Ghoshal, Sacred Moves

 About Neal Ghoshal

-Neal has been practicing yoga for sixteen years and teaching since 2003.
+Neal has been practicing yoga for eighteen years and teaching since 2003.
 He sees yoga as a map guiding us home to a place of peace and relaxed openness in each moment.
 He enjoys creating a safe and inviting space in which to learn and discover yoga as a balance between effort and effortlessness, structural alignment and organic fluidity, mindfulness and spontaneity.

 This article would not have been possible without the support, teachings and writings of Donna Farhi, Karla Brodie, Judith Lasater, BKS Iyengar, Richard Miller and others.
 My heartfelt gratitude always.